Aggression in Your Dog

 Dogs may develop aggressive behavior for a wide variety of reasons, and identifying the type of aggression your dog is displaying is a huge part of treatment.
 The average owner is not equipped or trained to deal with aggression in their dog, but most aggression can be identified and corrected by a professional trainer.
 Seeking professional help is a great way to keep you and your dog safe.

-Types of Aggression in Dogs
+Types of Dog Aggression and Warning Signs

 Leash aggression occurs when a dog that is otherwise unaggressive becomes aggressive when they are on leash.
 Leash aggression is often directed at other dogs, especially those that are not leashed.
 While your dog may not be able to hurt anyone because they are restrained, their straining, barking, and growling can be unnerving.